digital-asset/docs.daml.com/docs/3.1/docs/canton/architecture/overview.rst

 Each Canton participant persists all messages it receives from the sequencer, including the views.

 Moreover, Canton hides the transaction contents from the sync domain too.
-To that end, the submitting participant encrypts the views using the following hybrid encryption scheme:
+To that end, the submitting participant encrypts the views using the following encryption scheme:

 #.
 It generates cryptographic randomness for the transaction, the transaction seed.
    From the transaction seed, a view seed is derived for each view following the hierarchical view structure, using a pseudo-random function.